dervisonurgurbuz/DDPS_Assignment_1/README.md

     jar -cf it/pagerank.jar it/
     cd ../DDPS_Assignment_1
     ```

     (do once) Uncomment the following command in deploy_hadoop.sh to format namenode.
-    usage:

     ```console
     hdfs namenode -format
-    ```

-    When start-dfs.sh does not create a live datanode and live namenode, the clusterID of the namenode might not match the datanode.
-Check with command:
-    ```console
-    jps
-    ```
-    If clusterID of the namenode does not match the datanode, run format again with clusterID specified:

-    ```console
-    hdfs namenode -format -clusterID <clusterID>
-    ```
-    e.g.:
-    ```console
-    hdfs namenode -format -clusterID CID-887fb3d7-6840-45c2-8fea-eaa72b82b118
     ```

     (do once) Uncomment the command that loads the datasets into the hdfs: